 Cold showers might have some health benefits but when it comes to increasing testosterone levels I am sorry to say I believe we have been lied to.

 There are many ways to increase testosterone levels and I am happy to share them with you on this website without forcing you to freeze your balls off in the shower.

-The theory behind having cold showers is that it will decrease the temperature of your balls/testicals and provide a cooler more beneficial environment for testosterone and sperm production.
-Yes your balls hang outside the body to remain cooler than your core temperature.
-But lets not forget when they are cold they also shrivel up closer to your body in an attempt to keep warm.
-Yes your balls are telling you something and if they could speak they would beg you to stop the madness.
+The theory behind having cold showers is that it will decrease the temperature of your balls/testicles and provide a cooler more beneficial environment for testosterone and sperm production.
+Yes, your balls hang outside the body to remain cooler than your core temperature.
+But let us not forget when they are cold they also shrivel up closer to your body in an attempt to keep warm.
+Yes, your balls are telling you something and if they could speak they would beg you to stop the madness.

 Firstly it is true that:

 - The testicles are more functional at the temperatures of 31-36 °C

 - Excess heat is bad for sperm production